willfaught/go-guide/README.md

             seen[f] = struct{}{}
         }

-- RECOMMENDED you abbreviate names with initials or prefixes
+- SHOULD abbreviate names with initials or prefixes

         var context ...
         var con ...